threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_openssh.md

       * Click `Add a feature`
         * Search OpenSSH
         * Install OpenSSH Client and OpenSSH Server
-* To create the SSH key pair, open the `Command Prompt` and write
+* To create the SSH key pair, open `PowerShell` and write
   * ```
     ssh-keygen
     ```
     * Save in default location
     * Write a password (optional)
-* To see the public key, write in the `Command Prompt`
+* To see the public key, write in `PowerShell`
   * ```
     cat ~/.ssh/id_rsa.pub
     ```